Genivia/ugrep/README.md

                   ing  standard input.
 Option --label=.ext may be used to specify extension `ext' when searching standard input.

+           --filter-magic-label=LABEL:MAGIC
+                  Associate LABEL with files whose signature "magic  bytes"  match the  MAGIC  regex  pattern.
+Only  files  that have no filename extension are labeled, unless +LABEL is specified.
+When  LABEL matches  an extension specified in --filter=COMMANDS, the corre- sponding command is invoked.
+This option may be repeated.

            --format=FORMAT
                   Output FORMAT-formatted matches.
 See `man ugrep' section FORMAT for the `%' fields.